Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Conclusion

 \section{Conclusion}

-In this paper we described a technique for augmenting a deep visuomotor policy learned from demonstration with a task focused attention model.
+In this paper, we proposed a method for augmenting a deep visuomotor policy learned from demonstration with a task focused visual attention model.
 The attention is guided by a natural language description of the task -- it effectively tells the policy to ``Pay Attention!'' to the task and object at hand.
 Our experiments show that under benign situations, the resulting policy consistently outperforms a related baseline policy.
 More importantly, paying attention has significant robustness benefits.
-In severe adversarial situations, where a bump or human intervention forces the robot to miss the grasp or drop the object, the proposed policy recovers quickly in the majority of cases, while the baseline policy almost never recovers.
+In severe adversarial situations, where a bump or human intervention forces the robot to miss the grasp or drop the object, we demonstrated through experiments that the proposed policy recovers quickly in the majority of cases, while the baseline policy almost never recovers.
 In the case of visual disturbances such as moving foreign objects in the visual field of the robot, the new policy is able to ignore these disturbances which in the baseline policy often trigger erratic behavior.

-Future work includes attention systems that can simultaneously focus on multiple objects, shift from object to object according to the requirements of the task, and work in severe clutter. \\

-{\bf Acknowledgments:} This work had been supported in part by the National Science Foundation under grant numbers IIS-1409823 and IIS-1741431.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+Future work includes attention systems that can simultaneously focus on multiple objects, shift from object to object according to the requirements of the task, and work in severe clutter. \\ {\bf Acknowledgments:} This work had been supported in part by the National Science Foundation under grant numbers IIS-1409823 and IIS-1741431.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation. { }

+In the main manuscript, we propose a deep visuomotor policy that benefits from Task Focused visual Attention (TFA) and show that it outperforms policies using a task-independent visual network.
+More importantly, we show that the TFA has a very large impact when there are visual and physical disturbances in the environment.

+In these supplementary materials we provide more details about the proposed architecture, and experimental settings.
+Moreover, we demonstrate some mid-level outputs of the proposed method as a comprehensive study.
+Additionally, we provide a video demo that includes some examples of our data collection process, experiments in benign condition, and experiments in presence of physical/visual disturbance.